Audubon Adventures

 Objective:

-Students research birds’ needs and habitats and use this knowledge to create fact-based “travel posters” for birds.
+Students research birds’ needs and habitats and use this knowledge to create fun fact-based “travel signs” for migrating birds.

 Students will need:

-• Art materials: paper, pens, pencils, markers, paints
+• Art materials: paper, pens, pencils, markers, paintss

 Suggested time: